outmoded/hapijs.com/lib/tutorials/en_US/validation.md

 });
 ```

-As you can see here, we've passed a `validate.params` option to the `options` object, this is how we tell hapi that the named parameter specified in the path should be validated.
-Joi's syntax is very simple and clear to read, the validator we passed here makes sure that the parameter is a string with a minimum length of 3 and a maximum length of 10.
+As you can see here, you've passed a `validate.params` option to the `options` object, this is how you tell hapi that the named parameter specified in the path should be validated.
+Joi's syntax is very simple and clear to read, the validator you passed here makes sure that the parameter is a string with a minimum length of 3 and a maximum length of 10.

-With this configuration, if we make a request to `/hello/jennifer` we will get the expected `Hello jennifer!` reply, however if we make a request to `/hello/a` we will get an HTTP `400` response that looks like the following:
+With this configuration, if you make a request to `/hello/jennifer` you will get the expected `Hello jennifer!` reply, however if you make a request to `/hello/a` you will get an HTTP `400` response that looks like the following:

 ```json
 {